 - Electronic portfolios "belong" to the learners that means that learners must have the right to use their data; they must be able to individually administer the access to their data themselves.
-After the portfolio work at a certain institution is finished, their data must still be available to them. - From the perspective of the initiating institution, E-Portfolio software should be suitable to support portfolio processes in higher education. - E-Portfolio software does not serve classroom management, that means that in particular tools for communication and collaboration in the group of learners are not part of the evaluation; however, a feedback option must be guaranteed. - The individual benefit for the learners represents the most important thing; the software is therefore not really regarded as a competence management system of the institution.
+After the portfolio work at a certain institution is finished, their data must still be available to them. - The e-portfolio system does not serve classroom management, that means that in particular tools for communication and collaboration in the group of learners are not part of the evaluation. - The individual benefit for the learners represents the most important thing; the software is therefore not really regarded as a competence management system of the institution.